sammy-boii/fyp/frontend/README.md

 - shadcnUI is used for base styles.

-- Refer to the latest and best practices
+- Refer to the latest and best practices libraries

 - Use NextJS 15 conventions